lruthotto/Benchmarks.jl/README.md

 Benchmarks.jl
 =============

 A package to make Julia benchmarking both easy and rigorous.
-See the design section for details about what we mean by rigor.

 # Basic Usage Example